simon-leetmaa/favro-slack-connect/README.md

 # Favro-Slack Integration

-A professional integration service that automatically sends direct messages to Slack users when they are mentioned in Favro comments.
+An integration service that automatically sends direct messages to Slack users when they are mentioned in Favro comments.
 Perfect for teams using both Favro and Slack who want to improve communication and responsiveness.

 ## 🌟 Key Features